2012 NBA playoffs: First round

 For the first time since 2000, the Miami Heat and the New York Knicks met in the postseason, reigniting the Heat–Knicks rivalry.

 For the fourth time since 2006, a division winner (in this case the Atlantic Division champion Boston Celtics) opened the playoffs on the road.
 Despite not having home court advantage, the Boston Celtics beat the Atlanta Hawks in six games.
-The Hawks would not open the playoffs at home again until 2015.
+The Hawks did not open the playoffs at home again until 2015.

 Game 1 of the Bulls–Sixers series was extremely notable as Derrick Rose tore his ACL in the waning minutes of the Bulls’ 103–91 victory.

 With their Game 3 loss to the Miami Heat, the New York Knicks lost their 13th straight playoff game, breaking Memphis' record from 2004 to 2006 for the longest playoff losing streak.
 However, they broke that streak with a Game 4 victory against The Heat at Madison Square Garden.

 With their Game 4 loss to the Oklahoma City Thunder, the defending champions Dallas Mavericks were swept in the first round, becoming the third defending champion to be swept in the First Round after the Philadelphia Warriors in 1957 and Miami Heat in 2007, and second after Miami to be done so in a seven-game series.
 It was the first time the Mavericks were swept in a seven-game series, and only their second sweep since 1990.

 With their Game 5 win against the New York Knicks, the Miami Heat beat their arch rivals in a playoff series for the first time since 1997.
 During the series, however, the Knicks lost Baron Davis and Iman Shumpert to knee injuries.

 With their Game 5 win against the Orlando Magic, the Indiana Pacers won their first playoff series since 2005.
-The Magic would not return to the postseason until 2019.
+The Magic did not return to the postseason until 2019.

 With their Game 6 win over the Chicago Bulls, the eighth–seeded Philadelphia 76ers became only the 5th eighth seeded team in NBA history to beat a top seed in the first round.
 Following the Grizzlies' 2011 upset of the 1st–seeded Spurs, this marked the first time in straight seasons an 8th–seed upset a #1 seed.
 In addition to losing Rose, the Bulls also lost Joakim Noah to injury during the series.
 This was the most recent occurrence of an eighth seed eliminating a top seed in the first round of the playoffs until 2023, when the eighth-seeded Miami Heat knocked out the top-seeded Milwaukee Bucks.

 Game 7 of the Lakers–Nuggets series ensured a 13th straight postseason with at least one Game 7 played.
 The last without one was the 1999 NBA playoffs.

 With their Game 7 win over the Memphis Grizzlies, the Los Angeles Clippers won their first playoff series since 2006.